ariasarch/MPS_Sample_Code/README.md

 > **No parameter deep dive for this step.** This is a quality-control checkpoint that removes obviously broken components before the expensive CNMF processing begins - NaN components, empty components, and flat (dead pixel) components are all filtered here.
 The defaults (remove all three types) should always remain enabled.
 The seeming redundancy of Steps 4e and 4f is intentional: the initialization chain from NNDSVD through temporal signal extraction to CNMF is important enough that multiple validation checkpoints are warranted rather than risking a silent upstream failure propagating through all of CNMF.

+The three filters - **Remove Components with NaN Values**, **Remove Empty Spatial Components**, and **Remove Flat Temporal Components** - are all enabled by default.
+The cleaned spatial and temporal matrices this step produces (the "clean" set) are what Steps 4g and 4h operate on.

 ---

 #### Step 4g: Temporal Merging